 Featured Projects

-Accessibility Audit | e-Commerce | Inclusive Design
+Accessibility Audit | E-Commerce | Inclusive Design

 Uncovering Silent Barriers at Erewhon

-An accessibility audit to dismantle digital exclusion—resolving friction to create an inclusive experience
+An accessibility audit to dismantle digital exclusion, resolving friction to create an inclusive experience

-Product Strategy | Gen Z Research | Mobile Design
+Product Strategy | Emotional Design | Experience Design

 Washington Post: Cultivating Gen Z Loyalty